The Ultimate List of Content Marketing Tools and Resources

-It is the top platform where businesses of different sizes from different geographical regions can pick freelancers from around the globe.
+It is the top platform where businesses of different sizes from different geographical regions can pick freelancers worldwide.

 The platform ensures the safety and quality of both the payment and the deliverables using feedback from both sides.

-The platform charges buyers a 10% fee if the project is sold, while the service charges for gold and silver members is 2.5% and 0% respectively.
+The platform charges buyers a 10% fee if the project is sold, while the service charges for gold and silver members are 2.5% and 0%, respectively.

 ii- Simply hired

 It is a platform for posting jobs, also said to be the world’s biggest search engine for jobs.

 The platform consists of job boards where businesses advertise to find the best job seekers based on seeker’s keywords selection or chosen location.